Key takeaways:

 What is creatine?

-Creatine is an amino acid important in energy production in brain tissue and muscles.
+Creatine is an amino acid that plays an important role in energy production within both brain tissue and muscles.
+The body can synthesize creatine from other amino acids, and you can get it from your diet.

 How does the body make creatine?

-While you may be most familiar with creatine supplements as something bodybuilders use, it is actually utilized in all types of muscles and the brain.
+While creatine supplements are typically associated with bodybuilders, it is actually utilized in all types of muscles and in the brain.

-Creatine is produced from the amino acids glycine and arginine, along with a methyl group donated by SAMe.
+Creatine is synthesized from the amino acids glycine and arginine, along with a methyl group donated by SAMe.

 The biosynthesis of creatine is a multi-step process.

-Muscle cells need a lot of ATP for energy, as does the brain.
-When a lot of energy is required, such as lifting something heavy or sprinting, phosphocreatine is used to resynthesize ATP from ADP rapidly.
-Otherwise, in normal lower-energy situations, ATP is generated in the mitochondria and the cytosol from glucose or fatty acids.
+Muscle cells and the brain both need a lot of ATP for energy.
+When a lot of energy is required, such as lifting something heavy or sprinting, phosphocreatine rapidly replenishes ATP from ADP.
+In normal, lower-energy situations, ATP is produced directly from glucose or fatty acids.

-Creatine is also found in foods containing animal protein (mainly muscle meats).
-Supplemental creatine, such as bodybuilders commonly use, is also a source of creatine for creating the phosphocreatine used when repairing and building muscles.
+In addition to being synthesized in the liver, creatine can be obtained from the diet as well as from supplements.
+Creatine is naturally found in animal protein-rich foods, such as muscle meats.
+Supplemental creatine, which bodybuilders commonly use, is also a source of creatine for creating the phosphocreatine used when repairing and building muscles.

 Diving deeper into creatine kinase: